HackYourFuture/JavaScript/Week1/QA.md

 # Q & A Session

-The first week of JavaScript we do not have homework and we encourage students to follow all the material at their own pace.
-So students can ask questions about any week.
+The first week of JavaScript we do not have an assignment and we encourage trainees to follow all the material at their own pace.
+So trainees can ask questions about any week.
 Expect questions about:

 - Functions
 - Basic JavaScript blocks (let/const, operators, loops, if/else, functions)